asciinema/asciinema.github.io/docs/manual/server/api.md

     numerical ID (`id` in the table above) or a URL token.

-    A URL token is a unique token assigned to unlisted and private streams, and used in place of the numerical ID in view URLs of those streams.
-For example, for a stream with the view URL `https://asciinema.org/s/iUagQ1fL8tBvSZYi` the URL token is `iUagQ1fL8tBvSZYi`.
+    A URL token is a unique token assigned to unlisted and private streams, and used in place of the numerical ID in web URLs of those streams.
+For example, for a stream with the web URL `https://asciinema.org/s/iUagQ1fL8tBvSZYi` the URL token is `iUagQ1fL8tBvSZYi`.

 #### POST /api/v1/streams